Getting married? Here are 3 things to consider

 Life is unpredictable which is why we offer Accidental Injury Benefit and Emergency Ambulance Cover as part of our current range of Hospital Covers that are available for sale*.
 With nib, you can get a quote online or call 13 16 42 to talk to one of our expert consultants about a policy that suits your needs.

 *The nib Accidental Injury Benefit provides cover for treatment required as a result of an accident as an admitted patient in hospital.
-To be covered you must provide documented proof that you have sought treatment at a hospital emergency department within 24 hours of the accident.
+To be covered you must provide documented proof that you have sought treatment at a hospital emergency department, or medical practitioner like a GP, within 72 hours of the accident.
 In-hospital treatment as an admitted patient is covered for up to 90 days following the injury.
 Attendance at an emergency department is not classified as a hospital admission and is not covered by this benefit.
 See the nib Policy Booklet for more information.